Mechanical Engineering: The UDC Edge

 Located in the heart of the nation’s capitol, the University of the District of Columbia offers one of the few and longest-standing ABET accredited mechanical engineering bachelor’s programs in the capital region.
 With this seal of approval, students are guaranteed to enjoy a modern learning experience driven by specific learning outcomes and focused around professionally-driven skills and competencies.

+Within the Department of Mechanical Engineering, interdisciplinary areas include: Nanotechnology, Biomedical Engineering, Advanced Manufacturing, and Renewable Energy.
 In addition, the bachelor’s program in mechanical engineering at UDC has one of the lowest faculty-to-student ratios and highest percentage of courses taught by full-time faculty of any program in the region.
 As a result, UDC offers an experienced, expert faculty who serve as teachers, advisors, mentors, and role models for students in and out of the classroom.

 Bachelor’s Degree (BS) in Mechanical Engineering